ptiede/VIDA.jl/docs/src/getting_started.md

 `VIDA` then defines a series of filters parameterize these features.

 ### Filters
-Currently we have 5 filters defined, although they all belong to the same family.
+Currently we have 6 filters defined, although they all belong to the same family.
 For an example on how to see the process for defining your own filter please see the [readme](https://github.com/ptiede/VIDA.jl/blob/master/README.md).

 The filters implemented are:

+ - `CosineRing{N,M}` which defines a ring with a cosine expansion in azimuthal thickness (order N) and brightness (order M).
  - `GaussianRing` which is a symmetric and circular Gaussian ring.
  - `SlashedGaussianRing` which is a circular Gaussian ring with a flux gradient across its emission.
  - `EllipticalGaussianRing` symmetric Gaussian elliptical ring, where the emission is constant across the ring, unlike with the SlashedGaussianRing.